Claudio Videla

 Claudio Andrés Videla González (born 19 September 1982) is a Chilean former footballer who played as a forward.

-Career
+Club career

 A product of the O'Higgins youth system, Videla became the top goalscorer of the Primera B in both the 2003 and the 2004 season.

 In the Chilean top division, he played for O'Higgins, Santiago Wanderers, Universidad de Concepción, Cobresal, Santiago Morning, in addition to a brief stint with Universidad de Chile.

 In the Primera B, he also played for Rangers, with whom he got the promotion to the top division in 2007, Deportes Concepción and Deportes Melipilla.

 In the third level, he had a stint with Iberia.
 In the fourth level, he played for Enfoque from Rancagua, his last club.

+International career

+During 2003, Videla was with Chile at under-23 level with views to the 2004 CONMEBOL Pre-Olympic Tournament.
+He scored a goal in the 2–1 home victory against Colombia on 20 July 2003.

+Post-retirement

+Videla owns an auto repair shop.